Graph Barlow Twins: A self-supervised representation learning framework for graphs: Experiments

 \subsection{Evaluation protocol}

 \paragraph{Self-supervised framework training} We start the evaluation procedure by training the encoder networks using our proposed \textbf{Graph Barlow Twins} framework.
-In all scenarios, we use the AdamW optimizer \citep{adaw} with weight decay equal to $10^{-5}$.
+In all scenarios, we use the AdamW optimizer \cite{adaw} with weight decay equal to $10^{-5}$.
 The learning rate is updated using a cosine annealing strategy with a linear warmup period.
 Our framework uses a single set of augmentation parameters for both graph views.
 Therefore we do not use reported values of these parameters from other publications that use two different sets.
 Instead we perform a grid search over the range: $p_A, p_X: \{0, 0.1, \ldots, 0.5\}$ for 500 epochs with a warmup time of 50 epochs.
-We implement our experiment using the PyTorch Geometric \citep{Fey/Lenssen/2019} library.
+We implement our experiment using the PyTorch Geometric \cite{Fey/Lenssen/2019} library.
 All datasets are available in this library as well.
-The details about the used augmentation hyperparameters, node embedding dimensions and the encoder architecture are given in Appendix A. All dataset statistics are summarized in Table \ref{tab:datasets}.
+The details about the used augmentation hyperparameters, node embedding dimensions and the encoder architecture are given in \ref{app:augmentation-hyperparameters} and \ref{app:encoder-architecture}.

-\paragraph{Node embedding evaluation} We follow the linear evaluation protocol proposed in \cite{velickovic2018deep}.
+\paragraph{Node embedding evaluation} We follow the linear evaluation protocol proposed by \cite{velickovic2018deep}.
 We use the trained encoder network, freeze the weights and extract the node embeddings for the original graph data without any augmentations.
-Next, we train a $l_2$ regularized logistic regression classifier from the Scikit learn \citep{scikit-learn} library.
+Next, we train a $L_2$-regularized logistic regression classifier from the Scikit learn \cite{scikit-learn} library.
 We also perform a grid search over the regularization strength using following values: $\{2^{-10}, 2^{-9}, \ldots, 2^9, 2^{10}\}$.
-In the case of the larger ogbn-arxiv and the PPI dataset, the Scikit implementation takes too long to converge.
+In the case of the larger ogb-arxiv, ogb-products and the PPI datasets, the Scikit implementation takes too long to converge.
 Hence, we implement the logistic regression classifier in PyTorch and optimize it for 1000 steps using the AdamW optimizer.
 We check various weight decay values using a smaller grid search: $\{2^{-10}, 2^{-8}, \ldots, 2^8, 2^{10}\}$.
-We use these classifiers to compute the classification accuracy and report mean and standard deviations over 20 model initializations and splits, except for the ogbn-arxiv and PPI datasets, where we there is only one data split provided -- we only re-initialize the model weights 20 times.
+We use these classifiers to compute the classification accuracy and report mean and standard deviations over 20 model initializations and splits, except for the ogb-arxiv, ogb-products and PPI datasets, where we there is only one data split provided -- we only re-initialize the model weights 20 times (5 times for ogb-products due to long training time).